-Jurisdictional Fundholders will have responsibility for delivering outreach services for a specific state /territory.
+Jurisdictional Fundholders will have responsibility for delivering outreach services for a specific State or the Northern Territory.
 It is possible for one Fundholder to be responsible for the delivery of outreach services in more than one jurisdiction.

 7.2 National Fundholders